 Testing the response body of middleware in ASP.NET Core

-Testing custom middleware in ASP.NET Core is very easy (e.g. for the response status code), but it’s a bit tricky if you want to test the response body because DefaultHttpContext uses a Null-Stream for the body and thus is always empty.
+DefaultHttpContext uses a Null-Stream for the body and thus is always empty.
 Creating an implementation of HttpContext is way too much overhead, but you can use a custom Stream object for the response body of DefaultHttpContext.
 Here is how you do it.

 // use this memory stream for the response body